 Penn National Group Growing

-Located in the York Galleria Mall in Springettsbury Township, the Category 4 casino represents Penn National’s third Pennsylvania gambling facility, joining Hollywood Casino at Penn National Race Course in Grantville and The Meadows Racetrack & Casino in Washington.
+Located in the York Galleria Mall in Springettsbury Township, the Category 4 casino represents Penn National’s third PA online gambling facility, joining Hollywood Casino at Penn National Race Course in Grantville and The Meadows Racetrack & Casino in Washington.

 A fourth property, Hollywood Casino Morgantown, is scheduled to open later this year.